Psalm 127: In English

 Nisi Dominus Frustra ("Without God, [it is] in vain") is a popular motto derived from the psalm's first verse, as an abbreviation of "Except the Lord build the house, they labour in vain that build it".
 It is often inscribed on buildings.
 It has been the motto in the coat of arms of the City of Edinburgh since 1647, and was the motto of the former Metropolitan Borough of Chelsea.
-It was similarly the motto of the King's Own Scottish Borderers.
+It was similarly the motto of the King's Own Scottish Borderers, and the motto of the Inglises of Cramond shared with Bishop Charles Inglis and his descendants.

 It has been adopted as the motto for numerous schools in Great Britain, including King Edward VI High School, Stafford, Melbourn Village College, London, and as the insignia of Glenlola Collegiate School in Northern Ireland.
-Other schools with this motto are St Joseph's College, Dumfries, Villa Maria Academy (Malvern, Pennsylvania), Rickmansworth School (Nisi Dominus Aedificaverit), The Park School, Yeovil, Bukit Bintang Girls' School, Bukit Bintang Boys' Secondary School, St Thomas School, Kolkata, Kirkbie Kendal School, Richmond College, Galle, Mount Temple Comprehensive School, Dublin, Ireland, and Launceston Church Grammar School, Tasmania, Australia.
+Other schools with this motto are St Joseph's College, Dumfries, Villa Maria Academy (Malvern, Pennsylvania), Rickmansworth School (Nisi Dominus Aedificaverit), The Park School, Yeovil, Bukit Bintang Girls' School, Bukit Bintang Boys' Secondary School, St Thomas School, Kolkata, Kirkbie Kendal School, Richmond College, Galle, Mount Temple Comprehensive School, Dublin, Ireland, Durban Girls' College, Durban, South Africa, and Launceston Church Grammar School, Tasmania, Australia.

 The Aquitanian city of Agen takes as its motto the second verse of the psalm, "Nisi dominus custodierit civitatem frustra vigilat qui custodit eam": "Unless the Lord watches over the city, the guards stand watch in vain" (verse 1a, NIV version).

 Edinburgh Napier University, established in 1964, has "secularized" the city's motto to "Nisi sapientia frustra" ("without knowledge/wisdom, all is in vain").